The Palestine Question: Intellectual Hypocrisy of the West

 Origin of Superiority and Inferiority Theory

 The conception of this monstrous doctrine in Western theory began to take shape after the 15th-16th centuries in Europe, fueled by an uncontrolled explosion of intellectual deviation.
-Prior to the 15th century, European society, often referred to by historians as the Dark Ages, was characterized by ‘barbarism, ignorance, and superstition.’
-Religious persecution, royal authoritarianism, exploitation of peasants and workers, dehumanization of women, and other absurdities were rampant.
+Prior to the 15th century, European society, often referred to by historians as the Dark Ages, was characterised by ‘barbarism, ignorance, and superstition.’
+Religious persecution, royal authoritarianism, exploitation of peasants and workers, dehumanisation of women, and other absurdities were rampant.
 Frustrated by these entrenched inconsistencies, scholars of the time began proposing opposing theories—antitheses—as solutions.

-Society polarized into two extremes.
-EEventually, with the advent of great industrial development, unprecedented scientific breakthroughs, and dramatic lifestyle changes, Europe began to replicate this process in other parts of the world.
-Armchair thinkers of the era affirmed this as a process of social evolution, claiming that they had progressed from infancy to an ideal civilization.
+Society is polarized into two extremes.[3]
+Eventually, with the advent of great industrial development, unprecedented scientific breakthroughs, and dramatic lifestyle changes, Europe began to replicate this process in other parts of the world.
+Armchair thinkers of the era affirmed this as a process of social evolution, claiming that they had progressed from infancy to an ideal civilisation.
 They argued that similar processes should occur in other parts of the world and that any existing social and environmental norms must be overcome to achieve Western-style progress.

 Building on Darwinism, Herbert Spencer applied evolutionary theory to cosmology, philosophy, and the social sciences.
 English anthropologist Edward Burnett Tylor further entrenched the concept of cultural evolutionism in his book Primitive Culture.
-He argued, echoing the ideas of French political philosopher Montesquieu, that all cultures evolve through three successive stages: savagery, barbarism, and civilization.
-H According to this perspective, the West is now at the pinnacle of civilization, while the rest are either of the two (savagery, barbarism) - that’s their discourse!
+He argued, echoing the ideas of French political philosopher Montesquieu, that all cultures evolve through three successive stages: savagery, barbarism, and civilisation.
+H[6] According to this perspective, the West is now at the pinnacle of civilisation, while the rest are either of the two (savagery, barbarism) - that’s their discourse![7]

 On Palestine

-However, Western colonial interests faced strong resistance from many parts of the world, particularly in Muslim regions across Africa, the Arab world, and South and Southeast Asia, where Islam served as a powerful anti-colonial force.
+However, Western colonial interests faced strong resistance from many parts of the world, particularly in Muslim regions across Africa, the Arab world, and South and Southeast Asia, where Islam served as a powerful anti-colonial force.[8]
 This spirit of resistance within Islam became a primary target for Western intellectuals.
 In addition, divisive theories such as the "Clash of Civilizations," proposed by American political scientist Samuel P. Huntington, began to gain traction.
-These theories provided a foundation for the pervasive support among Western powers for Israeli atrocities against Palestinian Arab Muslims, despite the ongoing humanitarian disaster.
+These theories provided a foundation for the pervasive support among Western powers for Israeli atrocities against Palestinian Arab Muslims despite the ongoing humanitarian disaster.
 This reveals the colonial hypocrisy and duplicity masked under the guise of humanity.

 In Palestine, the 365-square-kilometer Gaza Strip has been devastated by relentless Israeli rocket attacks, rendering it uninhabitable.
 The homeless population, fleeing under the constant threat of missiles, finds no refuge, even as the Israeli army fires rockets as far as Rafah, the last town on the Egyptian border.
 Surrounded by the Mediterranean Sea, Israeli rockets, and ruins, the Palestinian homeland has become a prison.